 That got Glaw's attention.
 He struggled to get his eyes open, to sit back up, but every bone in his body felt like it was made of led.
 Soft darkness soon claimed him.
 The last sound he heard before falling asleep were Lykos’ steps as he left the room.

 The barracks were never empty.
 Barracks seldom were as soldier tended to work in shifts, but Dylis had never been stationed in such a busy one.
 There seemed to be soldiers coming night and day, at all hours, and they were seldom subtle about their comings and goings.
-No matter the hour they all walked in and out with a confident air about them, their way of walking signaling that they wouldn't bother to try and sneak in or stay quiet.
+No matter the hour they all moved in and out with a confident air about them, their way of walking signaling that they wouldn't bother to try and sneak in or stay quiet.

 Not that that mattered to Dylis.
 It was just interesting to see that no one else had complained at being woken in the darkest hours of the night without reason.